 Digital platform Explore

 Foam's digital platform Explore, will feature a selection of contextualised content to get a better understanding about AI in photography.
-The online presentation features behind-the-scenes videos, broader explanation about what AI-generated images entails and a hybrid collaboration with creative research studio Affect lab.
-Visitors can also generate their own AI images in a photo booth at the museum.
+The online presentation called Ctrl.Alt.Img delves further into biases in artificially generated images and inviting the visitor to contribute their thoughts about AI.
+The project is a hybrid collaboration with creative research studio affect lab.
+Visitors can generate their own AI images with the interactive AI photo booth Ctrl.Alt.Img in the museum.

 About Next Level